marek2222/net-core-linux/README.md

 }

 Although the constructor isn’t really necessary (and it won’t play well with Entity Framework if you are planning to use it) , it’s just an example of some nice features you get from the extension.
 Also, when defining properties you can use the same snippets that are available in full Visual Studio (i.e. type prop and press TAB).

+## Razor views

+Razor pages (.cshtml) is definitely an area where VS Code is lacking.
+There’s no intellisense or even auto-indent.

+There’s an extension in the marketplace named [ASP.NET Helper](https://marketplace.visualstudio.com/items?itemName=schneiderpat.aspnet-helper) which will get you intellisense, however you have to import the namespaces for your models in _ViewImports.chtml (the extension’s requirements are at the bottom of the extensions page).
+Also in its current version it only seems to work if the model you use is in the same project as the view.

+This extension can be useful in some situations but it’s very limited.
+Install ASP.NET Helper extension.